 Innate immunity and cardioprotection

 An important emerging concept is that the heart has an innate immune-related protective mechanism.
 In the context of ischemic heart disease, our latest research showed that Tumor Necrosis Factor alpha (TNF-alpha), a major player of the immune system, initiated the activation of a cardioprotective signalling pathway that involved the activation of the signal transducer and activator of transcription 3 (STAT-3).
-We have have named this the SAFE (Survivor Activating Factor Enhancement) pathway (Lecour, J Mol Cell Cardiol, 2009).
-Our current research aims to better characterize this novel path which represents great potential in the development of new drug therapies for ischemic heart disease.
+We have named this path the SAFE (Survivor Activating Factor Enhancement) pathway (Lecour, J Mol Cell Cardiol, 2009, Hadebe et al, Basic Res Cardiol, 2018).
+Our current research aims to better characterize this novel path which paves a new way for the development of novel drug therapies against ischemic heart disease.

 Red wine and cardioprotection